Do you ever wonder how self driving cars can seemingly drive themselves?

 The Society of Automotive Engineers (SAE) has developed a classification system for automated driving systems that range from Level 0 (no automation) to Level 5 (full automation).

-However, there are a number of companies that are developing Level 4 and Level 5 autonomous vehicles, and it is expected that these vehicles will be available to consumers in the coming years.
+However, there are a number of companies that are developing Level 4 and Level 5 autonomous vehicles.
+It is expected that these vehicles will be available to consumers in the coming years.

 According to Brake, a UK road safety charity, 1,608 people were killed and 26,701 seriously injured in road accidents caused by human-driven cars in 2021.